fiskaltrust/interface-doc/doc/appendix-at-rksv/data-structures/data-structures.md

 ## Data Structures

-This chapter expands on the descriptions of the data structures covered in Chapter <!-- TODO: Chapter reference --> 6.4 of the General Part on page 2 <!-- TODO: page references -->5, with country specific information applicable to the Austrian market.
+This chapter expands on the descriptions of the data structures covered in the Chapter ["Data Structures"](../../general/data-structures/data-structures.md) of the General Part, with country specific information applicable to the Austrian market.

 ### Receipt Request